September 16, 2021

-In this cold weather, hot foods are on the top of everyone’s list, which is why we often turn to steaming soups and chilis for comfort.
+In the cold weather, hot foods are on the top of everyone’s list, which is why we often turn to steaming soups and chilis for comfort.
 But a hearty dish of pasta and fresh sauce is another great way to warm up your hands, as well as your stomach.
 By making the sauce from scratch, not only will you create a heavenly aroma from the simmering vegetables, but you’ll warm up your kitchen too!

-Once such Italian recipe for a hearty sauce comes from Chef Luca of our cooking vacation "Cook in the Heart of Chianti."
-What’s wonderful about this recipe (read it here) is that it’s very much tailored to what’s in season, including tomatoes, as well as what you’re in the mood for.
+Once such Italian recipe for a hearty sauce comes from the chefs of our cooking vacation Cook in the Heart of Chianti.
+What’s wonderful about his sauce recipe is that it’s very much tailored to what’s in season, including tomatoes, as well as what you’re in the mood for.
 It also helps that it makes homemade sauces accessible to all kinds of home cooks, no matter what your skill level.

 By Liz Hall